mashiyat210031/mashiyat210031.github.io/index.md

 layout: home
 title: "Welcome"
 author_profile: true
-css: "/assets/css/custom.css"  # 👈 This line loads your custom styles
+css: "/assets/css/custom.css"  # Custom styles
-style: "background-color: #f5f5f5 !important;"  # Directly setting the background color
 ---

 I'm a digital strategist with a focus on SEO, analytics, and data storytelling.
 Below are two of my featured projects.